ReactiveBayes/RxInfer.jl/docs/src/manuals/custom-node.md

 )
 ```

 We have now completed our experiment and obtained the posterior marginal distribution for p through inference.
 To evaluate the performance of our inference, we can compare the estimated posterior to the true value.
-In our experiment, the true value for p is 0.75, and we can see that the estimated posterior has a mean of approximately 0.713, which shows that our custom node was able to succesfully pass messages towards the `π` variable in order to learn the true value of the parameter.
+In our experiment, the true value for p is 0.75, and we can see that the estimated posterior has a mean of approximately 0.713, which shows that our custom node was able to successfully pass messages towards the `π` variable in order to learn the true value of the parameter.

 ```@example create-node
 using Plots